HemanthHaridas/plank.py/README.md

 H                    -0.866811829        0.601435779   0.000000
 O                     0.000000000       -0.075791844   0.000000
 ```
-Running this input must generate four files overlap.txt, kinetic.txt, nuclear.txt and electron.txt.
-The contents of the files must resemble the ones that have been copied below.
+Running this input must generate four files overlap.<identifier>.txt, kinetic.<identifier>.txt, nuclear.<identifier>.txt and electron.<identifier>.txt.
+The contents of the overlap, kinetic and nuclear files must resemble the ones that have been copied below.

 **overlap.txt**
 ```